Oelin/nn.py/readme.md

 # neural.py

-Neural is a simple feed forward neural network implementation written from scratch.
+**`neural.py`** is a simple feed forward neural network implementation written from scratch.
 The code is sort of spaghetti right now.